ellenhvn/trustworthy-ai-training-dn22/README.md

 ```
 Alternatively you can use one of the other options available via the green Code button.

-For the environment set-up you can use Conda or pip, following either one of the two options listed below.
+For the environment set-up you can use Conda or pip, following either one of the two options listed below as you prefer.

 ### Environment set-up: Option 1 (Conda)